Trump health pick favors insurance for people with prior illness

 Speaking before the Senate Committee on Finance, one of two committees that oversee the health department, Representative Tom Price, a Georgia orthopedic surgeon said "nobody ought to be priced out of the market for having a bad diagnosis."

-"I commit that we will not abandon individuals with preexisting illness or disease," he said.
+"I committ that we will not abandon individuals with preexisting illness or disease," he said.